Fighting addiction relapse at Christmas

-Christmas is a true test of addiction relapse, which you can aim to fight by maintaining a positive lifestyle, starting your own traditions.
-For support around fighting addiction relapse this Christmas, contact our team at Cassiobury Court, standing as addiction recovery specialists.
+Christmas is a true test of sobriety due to the threat of addiction relapse.
+Fight addiction relapse by maintaining a positive lifestyle, starting your own traditions, and reaching out to loved ones for support and help during the holiday period.
+For support around fighting addiction relapse this Christmas, you can also contact our team at Cassiobury Court, as our addiction recovery specialists can help you stay sober at Christmas.

 Relapse at Christmas – the reality of addiction recovery

-Addiction recovery is an exhilarating time, providing a great opportunity to change.
+Addiction recovery is a life-changing time that provides a great opportunity to change.
 There are many positive encounters linked to the recovery journey, which can drive the motivation to remain sober.
-Yet, there is also a negative side of addiction recovery.
+Yet, there is also a negative side to addiction recovery which can make holidays such as Christmas especially difficult.

 The true reality of addiction recovery resembles a rollercoaster.
-Emotions can be all over the place, mental health states can deviate, decisions can soon become irrational, yet control can be regained with food for thought.
+Emotions can be all over the place, mental health states can be up and down, and decisions can soon become irrational.
+Through addiction recovery, there will always be some high-risk situations known as relapse triggers which can make the journey even harder.
+Christmas can be a huge trigger for recovering addicts, as socialising and alcohol are often very common during the period.

 For most, addiction relapse risks will be linked to any form of drug and alcohol exposure, to environmental and social influences, or to pre-existing triggers.
 Yet, for others, events just like Christmas can make the reality of addiction recovery that much harder.

-Social gatherings are a common trigger, as are drug and alcohol enabled environments, as are family get-togethers, as are the pressures caused by Christmas, as are the emotions linked to the festive period, and as are the change in lifestyle choices, down to Christmas celebrations.
+Social gatherings are a common trigger, as drug and alcohol-enabled environments such as family or friend get-togethers, the pressures caused by Christmas, emotions linked to the festive period, and change in lifestyle choices are all Christmas celebrations that can make fighting addiction relapse at Christmas hard.

-It’s easy to see how fighting addiction relapse at Christmas can be very challenging, especially as how unhealthy the norm of Christmas is for the majority.
-Yet, by adapting your norm, Christmas can still be enjoyed, while fighting addiction relapse risks, cravings and triggers.
+It’s easy to see how fighting addiction relapse at Christmas can be very challenging, especially as how unhealthy the Christmas period is for the majority of people.
+Yet, by maintaining your recovery, Christmas can still be enjoyed whilst fighting addiction relapse risks, cravings and triggers.

 Tips for Fighting Addiction Relapse During Christmas

-If you’ve progressed through addiction rehab, and reached the other side, you’ve achieved something which will benefit your forever future.
-You’ve in fact committed to a positive and worthwhile lifestyle change, down to the success that you’ve fulfilled.
+If you’ve progressed through addiction rehab and reached the other side, you’ve achieved something which will benefit your future.

-Throughout the festive period, it is important to remember that, that commitment, must continue, even if it’s Christmas or not.
+Throughout the festive period, it is important to remember that commitment to recovery and relapse prevention must continue, whether it is Christmas or not.
 Spanning over a few days of celebration, Christmas will come and go, yet your ongoing security of sober living will not pass by that easily.

-With this in mind, following some tips for fighting addiction relapse at Christmas is recommended, helping you live for the future, and not just for Christmas.
+With this in mind, follow the below tips to support you in fighting addiction relapse at Christmas.
+You can also see more tips to avoid relapse at Christmas here.
+Help yourself live for the future, and not just for Christmas.

 Plan out your Christmas period

-Commonly, true festivities will last 1-2 weeks.
-At the same time every year, spending some time planning out your Christmas celebrations is recommended.
-By making sure that you have plenty to keep you busy, falling victim of cravings and of relapse risks will be unlikely.
+Commonly, alcohol and group festivities will last 1-2 weeks over Christmas.
+At the same time every year, spending some time planning out your Christmas celebrations is recommended to help you manage sobriety.
+By making sure that you have plenty of activities and people to keep you busy, falling victim of cravings and of relapse risks will be unlikely.

 Be honest with yourself